 University Student Application

-If you have any information about any art related scholarships (for both students and teachers), contact AAEA Scholarship chair, Jack Vest at email@example.com.
-We are trying to compile a list to post to website and social media.
+If you have any information about any art related scholarships (for both students and teachers), please contact our AAEA Scholarship chair, Terrence Brown.

 Louise B. Marsh – Art Teacher, Advocate, Friend (1910-1994)